To learn more about natural gas and renewables, visit Partnering With Renewables.

 - Equinor has established a new business area for New Energy Solutions and the fund will invest up to $200 million USD over a period of four to seven years in projects focus on renewable technology and CCS.

 - Shell – Shell is expanding its solar and wind businesses.
+In the short term investing $2-3 billion in Renewables and Energy Solutions with long term goals of providing 560 terawatt hours of clean power as a service a year by 2030 to over 15 million customers.
 Examples of renewable energy investments for Shell:

 - Shell has invested in a German company, Sonnen, that makes home batteries which allow people with solar panels on their roofs to store electricity they are not using immediately in those batteries;